If I were to suggest one thing to local business owners, it would be to read.

 At the start of my online marketing agency, I was doing consulting.
 What I found with consulting, was that there was no limits to what the client demanded from me.
 When they asked me to design a graphic for their new flyer, I would say “yes”.
 When they asked me to build a website, I would say “yes”.
 When they asked me to design a new logo, I would say “yes”.
 Then they asked me to run Linkedin campaigns, and I said “yes”.

 This was EXCELLENT for broadening my knowledge base BUT TERRIBLE for building a company I could sell.
 I was not an entrepreneur; I was a puppet to whatever my customer desired.
 I WASTED YEARS on doing too many different kinds of things my customers asked for, so please don’t make the same mistake I did.

 After reading the book, it taught me one very insightful element:

 Focus only on what you are good at.
-If you’re customer asks for something outside of that sphere.
-SAY NO. It makes it easier to create systems, it makes it easier to grow, and finally if you ever want to sell the business, it also makes this easier.
-You’re business is SYSTEMISED.
-“You are not the business then”, and you actually built something you can sell.
+If your customer asks for something outside of that sphere, SAY NO. It makes it easier to create systems, it makes it easier to grow, and finally, if you ever want to sell the business, it also makes this easier.
+Your business is SYSTEMISED and “You are not the business”, and you have actually built something you can sell.

 5. Any Book You Can Find On The Consultative Sales Approach.